PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-09 09:19:57
+Last updated: 2024-04-09 09:21:07
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: All I wanted was to eat the chicken that is smarter than other chickens and to absorb it's power. - Galina 'Red' Reznikov